 Some experts believe that the ratio of omega-6s to omega-3s is most important.

-Others believe that the absolute amounts matter most.
+Others believe it’s the absolute amounts that matter most.

 But you can easily meet your omega-3 needs with a fish oil supplement.

-The Benefits of Fish Oil for Mental Health
+Evidence-Based Benefits of Fish Oil for Depression, Mood, and Mental Health

-More than 30,000 studies have been published on the health benefits of fish oil.
-(11)
+More than 40,000 studies, including 4,000 human trials, have been published on the health benefits of fish oil.

-Next, let’s take a look at what research has discovered about fish oil as a treatment for depression of all kinds as well as other mental health conditions.
+So let’s take a look at the research on fish oil as a treatment for depression, as well as for some other related mental health conditions.

-Note that some research specifically investigates the effects of fatty fish or fish oil, while some research focuses on fish oil’s individual omega-3 components, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Note that some research specifically investigates the effects of fatty fish or fish oil, while other research focuses on fish oil’s individual omega-3 components, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).

 One clinical trial found that omega-3 supplements are effective, fast-acting antidepressants.

-After only three weeks of supplementation, an impressive 67% of study participants no longer met the criteria for being depressed.
-(22)
+After only three weeks of omega-3 supplementation, 67% of study participants no longer met the criteria for depression.

-There are a few known mechanisms to explain for how fish oil can act as a natural antidepressant.
+There are a few known mechanisms to explain how fish oil acts as a natural antidepressant.

-Fish oil also increases levels of two neurotransmitters linked to depression, serotonin and dopamine.
-(24)
+Fish oil also increases levels of two neurotransmitters linked to depression — serotonin and dopamine.

-Depression is usually associated with low levels of serotonin, but low dopamine is an underappreciated factor in depression as well.
+(Depression is usually associated with a low level of serotonin, but a low dopamine level is an underappreciated depression factor as well.)

-But you can greatly increase the chances they’ll work by increasing your intake of fish.
+But you can greatly increase the chances that SSRIs will work by increasing your intake of omega-3 rich fish.

-Interestingly, people who eat fatty fish at least once a week are 3 times more likely to respond to antidepressants than non-fish eaters.
-(25)
+People who eat fatty fish at least once a week are 3 times more likely to respond to antidepressants than non-fish eaters.

 It’s believed that SSRI-resistant patients have abnormal fatty acid metabolisms.

-Even when fish oil can’t take the place of antidepressant medication, it’s proven to be a useful adjunct to prescription medications or other treatments.
-(26)
+Even when fish oil can’t take the place of an antidepressant, it’s shown to be a useful adjunct to prescription medications.

 An alarming increase in military suicides has researchers looking for answers.

-Surprisingly, low DHA has been found to be a stronger predictor of suicide than battle-related stress.
+Surprisingly, a low DHA level has been found to be a stronger predictor of suicide than battle-related stress.

-Veterans with low levels of DHA were 62% more likely to commit suicide than those with the highest levels.
-(27)
+Veterans with low levels of DHA were 62% more likely to commit suicide than those with higher levels.